thyseus/yii2-message/README.md

 You can overwrite the default e-mail views and layout by providing an @app/mail/ directory inside your Application.

+## Mailqueue

+If you want to use an mailqueue like https://github.com/nterms/yii2-mailqueue you can override the 'mailer' configuration option in the module configuration.

 ## Ignore List and Recipients Filter

 The user can manage his own ignore list using the message/message/ignorelist route.
 You can place a callback that